-Inaugural Corporate Sustainability and Responsibility Report
+Corporate Sustainability and Responsibility Report

-On March 27, 2019, we issued our Inaugural Corporate Sustainability and Responsibility Report in which we share our vision for sustainability as well as the values that are ingrained in all of our business practices.
-The Inaugural Corporate Sustainability and Responsibility Report can be viewed in its entirety on our website unitil.com/company/sustainability.
+In March 2019, we issued our Inaugural Corporate Sustainability and Responsibility Report in which we share our vision for sustainability as well as the values that are ingrained in all of our business practices.
+This report can be viewed in its entirety on our website unitil.com/company/sustainability.